Status of EU citizens in the UK – ICS Legal

 EU citizens who arrive in the UK after the cut-off date

-Details of the rules around leave to remain for EU citizens who arrive after the cut-off date are being agreed.
+Details of the rules around leave to remain for EU citizens who arrive after the cut-off date agree.
 They will publish more details as soon as possible, to give EU citizens and businesses enough time to plan and prepare.

 UK employers and EU citizen employees

-After we leave, EU citizens will need to apply for a document to prove they have permission to legally work in the UK.
-There will be plenty of time for them to do this, and they will work closely with businesses and others to look at how they will be affected by these changes.
+After we leave, EU citizens will need to apply for a document to prove.
+They have permission to legally work in the UK.
+There will plenty of time for them to do this.
+Similarly, they will work closely with businesses and others to look at how they will affect from these changes.

 They are currently looking at what the future immigration system will look like.
-They will ensure businesses and communities are given the opportunity to contribute their views on this.
+They will ensure businesses and communities give the opportunity to contribute their views on this.